Published:

 The power of compounding

-Compounding is the process by which the interest you earn is periodically added back to your initial principal balance.
-You then start earning interest on the larger, new balance.
-This is often referred to as earning "interest on your interest".
+Compounding is the process by which the interest you earn is added back to your principal balance.
+This increased balance then earns more interest in the next period.

 APY vs. APR: When to use each rate